Polish watchdog conditionally agrees to Auchan's buy of Real

-WARSAW (Reuters) - Polish antimonopoly office UOKiK conditionally agreed to French retailer Auchan’s AUCH.UL takeover of German rival Metro’s MEOG.DE Polish Real market chain, it said on Tuesday.
+WARSAW, Jan 21 (Reuters) - Polish antimonopoly office UOKiK conditionally agreed to French retailer Auchan’s takeover of German rival Metro’s Polish Real market chain, it said on Tuesday.

 The condition is for the buyer to sell eight units from the joint base of 84 Auchan and Real hypermarkets in Poland, UOKiK said.